 All staff should follow the Derby and Derbyshire Safeguarding Children Procedures.
-These can be found in the School Safeguarding folder and on our website and are also located on the Policies and Procedures page of www.ddscp.org.uk.
+These can be found in staff room, offices and prominent places in school and are also located on the Policies and Procedures page of www.ddscp.org.uk.
 The Derby and Derbyshire Thresholds document will support the Designated Safeguarding Lead (DSL), their deputy and staff in their decision making about the child's needs and the appropriate assessment and interventions.